game-fuse/gamefusedocs/docs/C# Unity 3D/game connection and variables.md

 registered, is to run the `SetUpGame` function.
 After this you can run other functions to register and sign-in other users, and read and write game data.

-If you want import the GameFuse library, add this at the beginning of any script:
+To import the GameFuse library, add this at the beginning of any script:

 ```csharp
 using GameFuseCSharp;